Inflect logo

 Natural Disaster Risk

-Cardiff's overall natural disaster risk is very low, with an INFORM Risk score of 2.1 out of 10 as of September 2025.
-This stability is a significant advantage for mission-critical infrastructure requiring maximum uptime.
+Cardiff's overall natural disaster risk is very low, with an INFORM Risk score of 2.1 out of 100, as of September 2025.
+The region is not prone to severe weather or seismic activity, making it a highly resilient location for critical infrastructure.

-• Coastal Flood: The highest individual risk factor, reflecting the city's coastal location.
+• Coastal Flood: The highest individual risk factor, though mitigation measures are in place.

 WHY CHOOSE US?Helping You Find Connectivity Solutions For Your Business